-Fall term begins on September 3, 2013, and ends December 6.
-There are no classes October 14-15 or November 28-29.
+Fall term begins on September 3, 2019, and ends December 6, 2019.
+There are no classes on September 2, October 14, and November 27-29.

-Winter term begins on January 15, 2014, and ends April 23.
-There are no classes January 20 or March 3-7.
+Winter term begins on January 15, 2020, and ends April 22, 2019.
+There are no classes on January 20 and February 29-March 8.

-In 2013, Preview Weekends will be March 21-23 and April 4-6.
+In 2020, Preview Weekends will be March 19-21 and April 2-4.

 Detroit Metropolitan Airport (DTW) is located 30 miles east of Ann Arbor on I-94.
 It takes approximately 45 minutes to reach the Law School from the airport.
 (Other airport options include

 Several companies offer transportation between Ann Arbor and Metro Airport; most require reservations.
-View a list of airport transportation options.

 If you are interested in renting a car from the airport, there are a number of national car rental companies that can provide you with a vehicle.